googleapis/synthtool/synthtool/gcp/templates/ruby_library/AUTHENTICATION.md

 connect to the APIs.
 You will use the **Project ID** and **JSON key file** to connect to most services with {{ metadata['repo']['distribution_name'] }}.

-If you are not running this client on Google Compute Engine, you need a Google Developers service account.
+If you are not running this client within [Google Cloud Platform environments](#google-cloud-platform-environments), you need a Google Developers service account.

 1. Visit the [Google Developers Console][dev-console].